AlfredIbanga/Portfolio/README.md

-# Alfred’s Data Analytics Portfolio
+# Alfred Ibanga Data Analyst

 Welcome to my portfolio! 🎉
 This is a collection of projects showcasing my journey and growth as a data analyst.